 We look upon MIAMS as an opportunity.
 The starting point is that we invite each person to attend their own MIAMS meeting.
 These meetings are completely separate.
 Neither of you will be present at each other’s meeting.
 The meetings can (and often do) take place on different days.
 Those meetings give us the chance to explain what mediation is to each of you.
 It also enables you to give us some background information about what’s been happening.
 We will also ask you questions and provide you with helpful information.

 We invite both you and your ex partner to attend your own separate MIAMS.
-Your ex partner is not obliged to come and they may not.
+Your ex partner is not obliged to come – and they may not.
 If they do attend then after those meetings we will let you both know whether we think mediation might help you.
-We can guarantee it won’t be a magic wand but if you’re both prepared to work hard and to find a solution that works for both of you (and your children) then it might help you find a solution in a constructive, timely and cost effective way.
 Of course you may feel at this point that your ex partner won’t work hard to find a solution.
 But ask yourself what would they say about you?
 You are completely free to choose whether you come to mediation or not.
-If you’ve each attended a MIAMS and we have suggested mediation can help, then you can still say “no thanks.
+If you’ve each attended a MIAMS and we have suggested mediation can help, then you can still say “No thanks.
 It’s not for me”.
 In a MIAMS we will also tell you the different processes you can use to help you find a resolution.
 So if mediation is not for you, you may find out about a process that might help.
 It’s your choice and you’re in control.